Developer: Home Data Corp Publisher: Asmik Release: 11/24/89 Genre: Rail Shooter

 I have to admit to being a bit jealous of the Famicom library at times.
 Make no mistake, the NES had a fantastic library overall, full of classics that hold up.
 But there are certain genres that were underrepresented in the US that had some brilliant software in Japan.
 The rail shooter is all but absent for the west with the only exceptions being the assy 3d WorldRunner and okay port of After Burner.
 Meanwhile in Japan some of the most technically brilliant games for the system lined shelves.
 Cosmic Epsilon is clearly patterned after Space Harrier but rises above being a mere clone.
 The game is fantastic and one of the best shooters for the system overall.

 There’s an interesting bit of history behind Cosmic Epsilon.
 It was once scheduled for a US release and even appeared at CES.
 But like many late era games it was cancelled for unknown reasons.
-The game is also interesting as it used the Famicom 3d System, a giant pair of Virtual Boy glasses.
+The game is also interesting as it uses the Famicom 3d System, a giant pair of Virtual Boy style glasses.
 The 3d effect is no more pronounced than in Rad Racer and is essentially worthless.
-It is obvious why it never left Japan too bad we can’t say the same for the Virtual Boy.
+It is obvious why it never left Japan too bad we cannot say the same for the Virtual Boy.
 While that was no great loss we did miss out on a really cool game.

 More so than any other genre shooters typically feature a suite of awesome weapons.
 Sadly Cosmic Epsilon will leave you wanting in that category.
 You have standard twin lasers and a charged shot.
 There are also homing missiles but they are so useless you might as well not even bother.
 Aside from the rare invincibility power-up you will have to make do.